mediafoundation/media-sdk/README.md

 }, "RPC_URL", client);
 ```

-#### Initializing the Marketplace
+#### 🛒 Initializing the Marketplace

-After creating an instance of the Media SDK, you can initialize the marketplace using the initializeMarketplace function.
-Here's an example:
+After setting up the Media SDK, initialize the marketplace with the `initializeMarketplace` function.

 ```javascript
 // Example usage